On this Feast of Our Lady of Fatima, it is worth remembering that the world is never so ordinary as it seems.

 Stephen P. White.
 "Signs and Wonders."
 The Catholic Thing (May 13, 2021).

 Reprinted with permission from The Catholic Thing.
 All rights reserved.
 For reprint rights, write to: firstname.lastname@example.org.

-Stephen P. White is a fellow in the Catholic Studies Program at the Ethics and Public Policy Center.
-Mr. White's work focuses on the application of Catholic social teaching to a broad spectrum of contemporary political and cultural issues.
-His is the author of Red, White, Blue, and Catholic.Copyright © 2021 The Catholic Thing
+Stephen P. White is executive director of The Catholic Project at The Catholic University of America and a fellow in Catholic Studies at the Ethics and Public Policy Center.
+His is author of Red, White, Blue, and Catholic.Copyright © 2021 The Catholic Thing